rtlatimer/Airbnb-New-User-Bookings-Kaggle/README.md

 # Airbnb-New-User-Bookings-Kaggle
 Repository for Airbnb new user booking prediction model.
+In progress...